derlehner/IndoorAirQuality_DigitalTwin_Exemplar/raspberry/simulated_data/README.md

    ![tsi-conn-str](./images/tsi-conn-str.png)

-make a note of both the twin and time series hub connection string to use them in tha Azure function below.
+make a note of both the twin and time series hub connection string to use them in the Azure function below.

 **Create Azure Function C#**